As coronavirus fears grow, doctors and nurses face abuse, attacks

 Protesters in Abidjan, the commercial capital of Ivory Coast, tried to destroy a coronavirus testing center under construction on Monday.
 Videos on social media showed people ripping planks of wood off the structure as police fired tear gas canisters.

-Some told reporters they did not want a treatment facility so close to their homes.
+Some told reporters they did not want the facility so close to their homes.
 “They want to kill us,” one told Reuters.

 Health Ministry officials said the center was not even designed to treat patients with covid-19, the disease the virus causes, but rather to test for the virus.